AlekhyaSasi/Programs/HTML/HTML_Readme.txt

 - Search engines use the headings to index the structure and content of your web pages.
 - Users skim your pages by its headings.
 It is important to use headings to show the document structure.
 - Don't use headings to make text BIG or bold.
 - Each HTML heading has a default size.
-However, you can specify the size for any heading with the style attribute, using the CSS font-size property
+However, you can specify the size for any heading with the style attribute, using the CSS font-size property.

+HTML Style Attribute:
+- <tagname style="property:value;"> syntax

+HTML Formatting:
+Formatting elements were designed to display special types of text:
+<b> - Bold text
+<strong> - Important text
+<i> - Italic text
+<em> - Emphasized text
+<mark> - Marked text
+<small> - Small text
+<del> - Deleted text
+<ins> - Inserted text
+<sub> - Subscript text
+<sup> - Superscript text
+<b> and <i> defines bold and italic text, but <strong> and <em> means that the text is "important".

 Important points while coding:
 - HTML elements can be nested (elements can contain elements).